john4533/TA_App/README.md

 Team 1
 Availability for meeting expectations
 Daily Meeting:
-Less than 15 minute meetings 5:30pm
+-Less than 15 minute meetings 5:30pm

 Long Meeting:
-30 minutes - 1 hour meetings Tuesday at 5:00pm
+-30 minutes - 1 hour meetings Tuesday at 5:00pm

-Response time to communication expectations Teams(prefered)
+Response time to communication expectations -Teams(prefered)
-Someone whould be able to respond in a timely manner if not busy. // make concrete
+-Someone should be able to respond in 30 minutes- 1 hour.
+Hours: (9:00am - 9:00pm)
-                                                                  // notify members beforehand if not able to join

 Definition of done: when is a task complete? (hint: "I'm done with that but I didn't check it in to github" is not done.)
-When everyone is okay with the code review that has been submitted to the repository as a pull request. // acceptnce material has been met (dependant on trello board)
+-When everyone is okay with the code review that has been submitted to the repository as a pull request, and all of the acceptance material from the trello board has been met.

-Scrum meeting format/frequency and distribution of documentation tasks (meeting minutes, updating task board)
-// dont waste your time on notes.
+Scrum meeting format/frequency and distribution of documentation tasks (meeting minutes, updating task board) -Don't waste your time on notes.
+-Record meetings.
+-Summary at end of meeting.

-// how to resolve conflicts:
+How to resolve conflicts:
+After general overview:
+-Disagreement on how to implement something: If we have not came to an agreement in 30 minutes (outside of meetings) we will have to take a break on that, look online(youtube tutorial) and then afterwards if no solution by the nest meeting, contact Apoorv or Jayson.

 Procedure for adopting policies (e.g. code style, code check-in steps, documentation updates) No eating during the meeting.